 The administrative requirements of title II of the ADA include mandates to designate an ADA coordinator, give notice about the ADA's requirements, and establish a grievance procedure.
-Currently, the District's ADA Coordinator is the Planning Manager, Jane Mark.
-When the Planning Manager is not available, the Alternate ADA Coordinator is Planner III, Gretchen Laustsen.
 Any changes to that structure will be posted on the District website and communicated internally within the District and to the general public when there are public inquiries.